gridaco/grida/docs/@designto-code/flutter-svg-support.md

 ---
-title: Flutter does not have a SVG support.
+title: "Flutter does not have a Builtin SVG support."
 version: 0.1.0
 revision: 1
 ---